-Emergency departments should 'map' patient journeys both within and outside of the ED (e.g. to ICU) to determine likelihood of cross contamination and any need for additional precautions e.g. face mask for patients attending a radiology department which is shared with the rest of the hospital.
-Ensure practical measures are in place to control people's movement within the ED (patients, visiting team etc.).
+Emergency departments should 'map' patient journeys both within and outside of the ED (e.g. to ICU) to determine likelihood of cross contamination and any need for additional precautions Ensure practical measures are in place to control people's movement within the ED (patients, visiting team etc.).
 Where able, try to ensure that patients with and without infections, visitors and suppliers take different routes, stay in different areas, use different elevators etc.